dbt-labs/docs.getdbt.com/website/docs/faqs/Troubleshooting/access_token_error.md

 ---

 If you're seeing a Database Error labelled `access_token` when you try to run queries in the IDE, your OAuth connection between Snowflake and dbt Cloud has expired and you need to reconnect the two tools.
+The validity period for these refresh tokens is [configurable by your Snowflake administrator](/docs/cloud/manage-access/set-up-snowflake-oauth#create-a-security-integration), but cannot be longer than 90 days.

 To resolve the issue, complete the following steps: